slz2003/RFCScope-/Errata_filtering/Result_manual/9761-3/packetizer_raw_output.md

 Clarify the phrasing so that the MUD manager only uses the manufacturer-set 'is-supported' flag as an indication of device support status without modifying it.

-**Severity:** High
-  *Basis:* The ambiguity in role assignment can lead to inconsistent implementations and operational confusion in network deployments.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ActorDirectionality: Issue-1
-- Scope: Issue-1
-- CrossRFC: Issue-1

 ---